KĀlachakra StŪpa

 • Peace beyond boundaries, offering inspiration and benefit to all who visit

-It can simply be seen for what it is: a sacred monument casting a radiant field of blessings—encouraging each visitor to trust that not only is peace possible, it is something we will achieve together for our world one day.
+It can also simply be seen for what it is: a beautiful, sacred monument casting a radiant field of blessings — encouraging each visitor to trust that not only is peace possible, it is something we will achieve together for our world one day.
 Help us bring these blessings to the whole world.

 Visit, Circumambulate, and Make Offerings